 Often, when we don’t know what to do, or what to say, we make the mistake of doing nothing at all.
 But it’s during those times that our presence or lack thereof is felt the most.

-In Practical Ways to Help a Friend in Need Part 1, I shared ways that friends reached out to me during my time of need.
+In The Hands and Feet of Jesus: Meaningful Ways to Help a Sick Friend, I shared ways that friends reached out to me during my time of need.

-I want to offer some practical suggestions for ways to extend help.
+I want to offer some practical suggestions for ways to help a friend in need.
 There are many others.
 This is just a start.
 Perhaps it will stir other ideas within you.

 - Ask your friend, “How can I most be of help to you today?”